Local Improvement Program

 To initiate a local improvement it is suggested that you informally survey the benefitting property owners to gauge support.
 The City can provide assistance in creating a handout notice for this process.
 If there appears to be sufficient support you may submit a request in writing for a formal petition.

-A written request can be made by letter, e-mail, or fax to the personnel identified below.
-Include the type of Local Improvement work requested (see "Fee Schedule link" to the left for typical Local Improvements), location of where the construction or installation of this work is proposed and a brief explanation of why you feel this Local Improvement is needed.
+A written request can be made by letter, email, or fax to the personnel identified below.
+Include the type of local improvement work requested (see "Fee Schedule" link to the left for typical local improvements), location of where the construction or installation of this work is proposed, and a brief explanation of why you feel this local improvement is needed.

-Local Improvement Contacts:
+Local Improvement Program contacts

 To initiate a local improvement or obtain further information please contact the following: